MacielFede/ServiPuntosUy_mobile/README.md

 # ServiPuntos.uy Mobile App

+## First setup

+Execute the file `./setup-hooks.sh` to setup the git pre-commit hook

 ## Google Maps API Key Configuration

 This project requires a Google Maps API key to be injected into the Android build process.